theodox/theodox.github.io/pelican/content/pages/publications/game_artists_resume_guide.md

-Title: The Game Artists Resume Guide (Revisited)
+Title: The Game Artists Resume Guide
 Date: 2014-09-05 11:00:00.000
 Tags: games, industry, jobs
 Category: publications
 Slug: /pub/game_artists_resume_guide
 Authors: Steve Theodore
+Summary: A job hunter's guide for game artists

-Summary: I noticed that my recent repost of the old job hunting guide, [Read  The Damn Ad](read_the_damn_ad) has quickly amassed a lot of views and links.
+>>I noticed that my recent repost of the old job hunting guide, [Read  The Damn Ad](read_the_damn_ad) has quickly amassed a lot of views and links.
 In the interest of completeness, therefore, I thought I'd also repost the bookending article (also from Game Developer)  on the nuts and bolts of applying for a job.

-_Note: I've left the original article as is for historical reasons, but annotations in orange are updated advice or notes on how things have changed since 2006_
+>>I've left the original article as is for historical reasons, but I've added some advice and notes on how things have changed since 2006

 Your resume is is not just a neutral transcript of your past career – it's a precious opportunity to get the full attention of the person who can hire you.
 In the business world the rule of thumb is that the resume gets just under  20 seconds of the reader's undivided attention.
 That is your window for positioning yourself clearly in the reader's mind – and as you can imagine there's not a lot of room for subtlety.
 A resume bears more resemblance to tightly targeted ad campaign than it does to a biography.

 ## Customize!

 The real difference between successful and unsuccessful resumes isn’t the presentation: it’s the content.